clojure-liberator/liberator/doc/debugging.md

 # Debugging the execution flow

-Finding out why liberator comes to a certain result can be tedious. despite sprinking trace statemens over your code, liberator can also trace the request execution.
+Finding out why liberator comes to a certain result can be tedious.
+Instead of sprinkling trace statements over your code, liberator can simply trace the request execution.

 ## Tracing with liberator.dev/wrap-trace